 Patients today have more treatment options in the battle against coronavirus disease.
-The U.S. Food and Drug Administration has approved one drug treatment for COVID-19 and has authorized others for emergency use during this public health emergency.
+The U.S. Food and Drug Administration has approved two drug treatments for COVID-19 and has authorized others for emergency use during this public health emergency.
 In addition, many more therapies are being tested in clinical trials to evaluate whether they are safe and effective in combating COVID-19.

 Here’s a closer look at some of the available COVID-19 treatments and how to get more information about them and others.
 Talk to your health care provider about available treatment options if you have COVID-19.
 Your provider will know the best option for you, based on your symptoms, risks, and health history.